wharfkit/website/src/lib/docs/Antelope/Basics.md

 // equals1 is false, one is Name type and one is string

 const equals2 = name.equals("teamgreymass")
-// equals2 is true, the equals function does type conversion for accurate comparision
+// equals2 is true, the equals function does type conversion for accurate comparison

 const equals3 = name.equals(Name.from("teamgreymass"))
 // equals3 is true, the equals function accepts any valid type grouping